Project Overview

 Shaping the future of Boulder’s downtown and central business districts.

-The City of Boulder is exploring the creation of a Downtown Development Authority (DDA) - a special district that could provide long-term funding for public space improvements, business support, and community programs in our central business areas.
+The City of Boulder is exploring the potential creation of a Downtown Development Authority (DDA), a special district that could provide long-term financing to support redevelopment, economic growth, and strategic public/private investment.
+A DDA could create new opportunities for strategic investment in the heart of Boulder’s economy and civic core.

 Benefits of a DDA